earth-mover/icechunk-nasa/design-docs/mursst-virtual-icechunk-store.md

 ### Complete virtual dataset from 2023-09-04 to present day.

 A current limitation of the Zarr specification and its implementations is array data must all have the same chunk shape, dimensions, and encodings.
-Ideally, we would like to implement a variable array encoding solution in Zarr.
+Ideally, the Zarr developer community would like to implement a variable array encoding solution in Zarr.
 This would allow arrays with different compression algorithms and chunk shapes to be accessed as a single array.
+See [Zarr extension for stacked / concatenated virtual views #288](https://github.com/zarr-developers/zarr-specs/issues/288) to learn more.

 In lieu of a solution for concatenating arrays with different encodings and chunk shapes, there are two options: